MOST ASKED QUESTIONS WE RECEIVE.

 Do you offer discounts?

 Yes!
 There are two discounts.
-(1) Early Bird Discount is available to anyone who registers before May 1.
-Standard rates apply afterwards.
+(1) Early Bird Discount is available to anyone who registers before May 15.
+Standard rates apply thereafter.
 (2) Bring-A-Buddy Discount.
-Invites a buddy to come with you and receive $30 off your registration.
+Invites a buddy to come with you and receive $30.00 off your registration.
 Buddy must not have attended camp within the last three years.
 Additionally, you as the inviter cannot be requesting financial assistance from Camp Ithiel to qualify for this discount; however, outside financial assistance is permitted.
 Discount only applies to inviter.

 I’m not sure if I can afford to send my child to camp.
 What are my options?

 We understand that sometimes financial assistance is needed.
 If that is your family, please fill out and submit the Scholarship Application.
-Note that scholarship amount given will be no less than the general non-refundable $75 deposit.
+Note that scholarship amount given will be no less than the general non-refundable $75.00 deposit.
+Scholarships are only available for overnight resident camps (Kids, Junior, Junior High, and Senior High).

 My child is nervous about coming to camp.
 What should I do?